BenLangmead/bowtie2/MANUAL.markdown

 having to specify the entire path.
 This is recommended for most users.
 To do this, follow your operating system's instructions for adding the directory to your [PATH].

+If you would like to install Bowtie 2 by copying the Bowtie 2 executable files to an existing directory in your [PATH], make sure that you copy all the executables, including `bowtie2`, `bowtie2-align`, `bowtie2-build` and `bowtie2-inspect`.

 [PATH environment variable]: http://en.wikipedia.org/wiki/PATH_(variable)
 [PATH]: http://en.wikipedia.org/wiki/PATH_(variable)